suarez9093/fundamentals/questions/javascript/events.md

 # Events

+- An event is something you do on the webpage.
+Moving mouse, clicking, scrolling.
+The browswer listens for events and handles response.

+- Example of events are: click, dblclick, mousedown, mouseup, mousemove, mouseover, mouseout

 1. Explain event delegation - A way you can add an event listener once for multiple elements with support for adding extra children.

 ```javascript